 In the nurse staffing studies, it was generally not easy to assess the cost effectiveness of more intensive nursing care, as no strategy was clearly dominant over others.
 For example, one study found that in the USA, increasing staffing from median to recommended levels was hard to justify on cost effectiveness grounds alone (Ganz et al., 2005).
 On the other hand, another study (Rothberg et al., 2005) reported that even with the lowest patient to nurse ratio, the incremental cost effectiveness ratio did not exceed USD 136,000 per life saved , a level comparable with many existing interventions.

+Perspective of the economic analysis

 In fifteen articles, the perspective chosen for economic analysis was not reported, so we had to deduce it from the information given.
 The recurring weakness in most studies was the lack of societal perspective.
-Only in two cases (Dall et al., 2009, Mitchell-DiCenso et al., 1996) was a societal perspective the methodological approach of choice; in others, the perspective was either provider’s, or payer’s.
-Since various treatment-related costs may accrue outside of health care system, ignoring them may distort the picture on the overall societal costs from a given healthcare intervention.
+Only in two cases (Dall et al., 2009, Mitchell-DiCenso et al., 1996) was a societal perspective taken; in others, the perspective was either provider’s, or payer’s.
+Since various treatment-related costs and benefits may accrue outside of health care system, ignoring them may distort the picture on the overall societal costs from a given healthcare intervention.

+Methodological issues with study designs

 Six of sixteen studies employed randomized control trials (RCTs) as the design of choice (Cowan et al., 2006, Ettner et al., 2006, Griffiths et al., 2001, Mitchell-DiCenso et al., 1996, Pioro et al., 2001, Richardson et al., 2001, Venning et al., 2000), although in two of them (Cowan et al., 2006, Ettner et al., 2006), staff rather than patients were randomized between wards.
 Although there are inherent strengths in the causal inferences that can be drawn from this research design, it was impossible for RCTs of this type to be blinded, for obvious reasons.
 Also, even in randomized trials, there may still be remaining factors besides pure differences in staff composition (for example, nurses may still be supervised by GPs or medical director to a certain extent), which might have been the case in all studies reviewed here.
 It should also be noted that no study on the cost effectiveness of different nurse staffing levels relied on randomized trial data.

-The studies with non RCT-based design relied mostly on observational, retrospective data, where bias was controlled through the use of regression analysis.
-However, it is challenging to adjust for a differential patient case mix between sites, let alone for a host of hospital and other patient-level unobservable factors that may confound the observed relationship between the variables of interest.
+The studies with non randomised designs relied mostly on observational, retrospective data, where bias was controlled through the use of regression analysis.
+However, it is challenging to adjust for a differential patient case mix between sites, let alone for a host of unobservable hospital and other patient-level factors that may confound the observed relationship between the variables of interest.
 For example, teaching hospitals that use advanced technology may employ more RNs (Curtin, 2003), and a “toxic” work environment may be an underlying issue in hospitals where there are fewer nurses per patient (Curtin, 2003).
 Geographical settings may also differ considerably.

 In three studies (Dall et al., 2009, Rothberg et al., 2005, Rothschild et al., 2009), the link between nurse staffing levels and patient outcomes/total costs was measured indirectly, by estimating the probability of adverse events/ length of stay (LOS) based on patient to nurse ratios, and then linking this with cost savings from avoided adverse events/shorter LOS.
 In the future, to avoid making unnecessary assumptions, it may be better to model the relationship between staff variables and patient outcomes and costs directly.